-National Foundation Day (Kenkokukinen-no-Hi) is February 11, a national holiday for Japanese citizens to remember the country’s founding and nurture their love for the nation.
+National Foundation Day (建国記念の日 Kenkoku Kinen-no-Hi) is on February 11th and is a national holiday for Japanese citizens to remember the country’s founding and think about what it means to be Japanese.

 National Foundation Day marks the accession to the throne in 660BC of Jimmu, the first Emperor of Japan.

-However, many scholars now assume that the enthronement of Emperor Jinmu, as mentioned in the Chronicles, was probably not a historical fact but just folklore.
-The celebration of the legendary enthronement was possibly achieved, at least in part, by rendering the Meiji Emperor a divine descendant of Jimmu, as a way to legitimize and enforce his new rule.
+However, many scholars now believe that the enthronement of Emperor Jimmu, as mentioned in the Chronicles, was probably not a historical fact but just folklore.
+The celebration of the legendary enthronement was possibly created, at least in part, to render the Meiji Emperor (1852-1912) a divine descendant of Jimmu, as a way to legitimize and enforce his new rule.

-Empire Day was considered one of Japan’s four main holidays before the Second World War with equal enthusiasm, splendor, and ceremony.
+Empire Day was considered one of Japan’s four main holidays before the Second World War and was celebrated with equal enthusiasm, splendor, and ceremony.
 Large street parties and festivals were held at the Imperial Palace and major Shinto shrines throughout Japan.
 Government offices and schools throughout Japan organized many festivities on Empire Day, but after the war, the holiday was abolished, because of its links to pre-war Japanese nationalism.

-However, there were so many complaints about the holiday’s elimination that lawmakers started campaigning to reinstate Empire Day as soon as the allied occupation ended in 1952.
-The day was returned as a national holiday, renamed as National Foundation Day in 1966 and first observed in 1967, after nine bills, numerous amendments, and even a public survey.
+However, there were so many complaints about the holiday’s elimination that as soon as the allied occupation ended in 1952, lawmakers started campaigning to reinstate Empire Day.
+The day returned as a national holiday, renamed National Foundation Day in 1966, and was first observed in 1967, after nine bills, numerous amendments, and even a public survey.

 This consequently means there are no official celebrations on the day.
 In 2015, a spokesman for the National Cabinet Office’s holiday section said: “A government ordinance designated this national holiday to reflect on the nation’s establishment and foster a love for the country.”